 Dear Booker,

 It comes to my attention that it has been a while since I last conversed with you, but I recently watched a movie that I was interested in hearing your opinion of because I know you also think popular culture should challenge traditional values, and this movie did just that.
 The movie is called Legally Blonde, and I came into the movie thinking it would be one of those mindless, entertaining works of pop culture.
-You know what they say.
-Ninety percent of works of popular culture aren’t worth a second thought, but ten percent of it contains some worthwhile, thought-provoking material.
+You know what they say: Ninety percent of works of popular culture aren’t worth a second thought, but ten percent of it contains some worthwhile, thought-provoking material.
 It turns out Legally Blonde can be put into this ten percent category due to the fact that it is surprisingly packed with implications on sexist stereotypes especially in a realm of higher education.
 Legally Blonde brings about these important issues in a way that is subtle, so that the traditional values brought up are not attacked, but are challenged, which allows for a much more productive and effective discussion of the issues.
 The main character, Elle Woods, serves an embodiment of the stereotypical blonde, ditzy woman.
 However, Elle’s transition in the movie to a serious law student at Harvard serves to break this stereotype.
 She shows that women are just as capable at becoming serious and competent students.
 Furthermore, she serves to represent the broadening of higher education to a wider group.
 Higher education and college used to be predominantly occupied by privileged, white males.
 Legally Blonde uses Elle’s character to challenge this traditional idea that women belong in the household realm and don’t need a higher education or job.
 As a woman doing very successfully at an Ivy League college, she demonstrates that college is not just a male domain and that women also belong there.
 This may not seem as pertinent as a problem as say fifty years ago because colleges have been enrolled with more and more women in the past half-century, but there is still a major imbalance in some of the majors in terms of gender.
 Some fields of study that continue to be male dominated include engineering and law.
 At the beginning of the movie, Elle was a fashion student, which is kind of a stereotypical “womanly” major, and her commencement in this major serves to represent what is normally considered a major for a woman.
 Even with more women going to college, there still exist this stereotype of kinds of studies that are more suited for men versus women and vice versa, and that women might not be able to handle such a challenging major as something like law.
 However, Elle’s transition to studying law serves as a challenge to the male- dominated studies that women are just as capable as men in being successful in these fields, and her emergence in this field becomes a “subtle peer pressure” in normalizing the idea of women working and studying in these domains.
 I’m so glad I came across this movie because it’s such a great example of how pop culture can serve to effectively CHALLENGE traditional values versus ATTACKING them with its implications about gender values and stereotypes.
 I look forward to hearing back from you soon and getting to know what you thought of the movie and its important implications on sexism.

 Sincerely,